My Recommended Toolkits

-Here you’ll find the list of all of the resources that I use and highly recommend to become an even better designer and a more productive person.
+Here you’ll find the list of all of the resources that I use and highly recommend if you are a designer or if your simply into productivity.

 Full disclosure, some of these are affiliate links, which means I may receive a commission when you click these links.
 I fully endorse these products and services and I use them myself which is why I’m recommending them to you.

 Figma – I’ve made the switch from Adobe XD to Figma for my mockup creation tool.
 The collaborative features of Figma have allowed me to streamline the designer to developer communication process which is making life a lot easier.
 I was also motivated enough to create design assets and a custom style guide for the company where I work.
 This makes the process of creating mockups so much easier as I’m not fiddling around trying to design a button every time.